Mekaider/GearSwap/README.md

 - **Elemental Weather Bonus**: Automatic calculation of elemental weather bonus potency
 - **Elemental Weaponskill Detection**: Automatic detection of elemental weaponskills
+- **Automatic Movement Speed Detection**: The library automatically detects when you're moving and equips your movement speed set (`sets.Moving`).
+Additionally, when in any town zone, it will automatically combine your idle set with the movement speed set.

 ### Usage Tips

 1. Weapon Lock (`Alt+W`) is useful when you want to maintain a specific weapon set regardless of other gear changes
 2. Magic Burst mode (`Alt+B`) should be toggled when you know you'll be magic bursting
 3. For optimal performance, ensure your gear sets are properly defined for each mode you plan to use
-4. The include file automatically handles many common scenarios, but you can customize sets in your job-specific lua files
+4. The library automatically handles many common scenarios, but you can customize sets in the job-specific lua files

 ### Debugging